 Hand sanitiser has been the talk of the town the last few weeks, and rightly so!
 Personal hygiene – in particular handwashing and hand sanitising – is one of the best ways to prevent the spread of germs and viruses.
-As the unfolding coronavirus situation continues, people are certainly listening to this advice, which is why most supermarkets and chemists are now completely out of all store-bought hand sanitisers.
-I have managed to source some hand sanitiser, preorder here.
+As the unfolding coronavirus situation continues, and whenever a new lockdown is announced, certain items sell out at supermarkets and chemists everytime!
+Toilet paper and store-bought hand sanitisers are two items that regularly sell out.
+I have managed to source some hand sanitiser, which is available at Organised HQ here.
 Although I have a recipe up my sleeve so you can make your own…

 If you have no hand sanitiser at home and are wanting to create your own, this DIY homemade hand sanitiser recipe is quick and easy!
-Better still, if you’re wanting to avoid the supermarkets, for your convenience you can purchase majority of these ingredients from The Organised Housewife Shop and shipped to your door.
+Better still, if you’re wanting to avoid the supermarkets, for your convenience you can purchase majority of these ingredients from Organised HQ and have them shipped to your door.

 Here are the ingredients you will need for this homemade hand sanitiser:

 - Isocol or a 99% Isopropyl Alcohol

 - Lemon essential oil – possesses antibacterial properties*